 No, Welsh Springer Spaniels do not have docked tails.
 The practice of tail docking (removing a portion of the tail) is considered unnecessary and even illegal in many countries due to the potential for pain and distress it causes to the dog.
 Welsh Springer Spaniels typically have natural, full-length tails, which are usually carried with a gentle, upward curve.

 Both Springer Spaniels and Cocker Spaniels are lively, energetic breeds that require regular exercise and mental stimulation to stay happy and healthy.
 However, when it comes to comparing their energy levels and temperament, it can vary between individual dogs and lines within each breed.
 Some Springer Spaniels may be slightly calmer than some Cocker Spaniels, and vice versa.
-It's essential to remember that the temperament and energy level of a spaniel often depend on factors like genetics, training, and socialization.
+It's essential to remember that the temperament and energy level of a spaniel often depend on factors like genetics, training, and socialisation.

 The Welsh Springer Spaniel, with its rich history, striking appearance, and versatile abilities, continues to capture the hearts of dog enthusiasts worldwide.
 This breed's combination of intelligence, athleticism, and affectionate nature makes it an excellent choice for both hunting and family life.
 While they may be rare, Welsh Springer Spaniels stand out as a unique and cherished member of the spaniel family, embodying the grace and charm of this beloved group of dogs.